Revision Rhinoplasty London UK

 On the day of your procedure

 When you arrive for your revision rhinoplasty procedure, you should aim to arrive on time to allow the admission process to proceed smoothly.
 One of our nurses will formally admit you and will check a number of items including making sure you have your postoperative medications.
 You will have your vital signs measured including blood pressure and heart rate.
 The anaesthetist will then meet you to perform a preoperative airway assessment.
-Finally your surgeon will consent you for the planned procedure followed by a detailed preoperative marking of the areas to be treated.
+Finally, your surgeon will consent you for the planned procedure followed by a detailed preoperative marking of the areas to be treated.
 The revision rhinoplasty procedure takes a minimum of 3 hours to perform and often much longer.
-For cases involving harvest of rib cartilage for a complex nasal reconstruction, the operative time may be 5-6 hours or more.
-Our anaesthetists use TIVA general anaesthesia to keep you comfortable throughout the procedure and even after prolonged procedures, the recovery is often rapid. due to the short acting nature of the anaesthetic medicines used.
+For cases involving the harvest of rib cartilage for a complex nasal reconstruction, the operative time could be 5-6 hours in length.
+Our anaesthetists use TIVA general anaesthesia to keep you comfortable throughout the procedure and even after prolonged procedures, the recovery is often rapid. due to the short-acting nature of the anaesthetic medicines used.

 After your procedure

-Our postoperative team will look to call everyday for the first 2 weeks after your procedure.
+Our postoperative team will look to call every day for the first 2 weeks after your procedure.
 This is so we can monitor your levels of comfort and can alert your surgeon if there is any concern.
 Our proactive approach allows the detection of any potential issues early which results in more effective treatment.
 You are advised to rest for at least a few days after your rhinoplasty procedure which will also help with pain control.
 Heavy exercise should be avoided for at least the first 4 weeks.
-Our postoperative clinical team will assess you face to face at your 1 week postoperative appointment to ensure healing is progressing normally and the wounds site are healthy.
+Our postoperative clinical team will assess your face-to-face at your 1-week postoperative appointment to ensure healing is progressing normally and the site of the wounds are healthy.
 Your splint will be removed and for an open rhinoplasty, the small sutures at the base of the nose will be removed.
-You will be booked for your surgeon follow-up appointment for 6 weeks after your procedure.
+You will be booked for your surgeon's follow-up appointment 6 weeks after your procedure.